Box<T>

 #[derive(Debug)] enum List<T> { Cons(T, Box<List<T>>), Nil, } fn main() { let list: List<i32> = List::Cons(1, Box::new(List::Cons(2, Box::new(List::Nil)))); println!("{list:?}"); }

-cannot be empty, so the pointer is always valid and non-null
+A Box cannot be empty, so the pointer is always valid and non-null.
+This

 allows the compiler to optimize the memory layout: